ahirner/TabulaRazr-OS/README.md

 # TabulaRazr
 Web App to extract and browse through tabular data using Flask.
-(c) Alexander Hirner 2016, no redistribution without permission.
+Issues, forks and heavy usage welcome.
+Distributed under APGL v3.

 # Setup and run

     pip install -r requirements.txt
     python server.py

-Navigate to `http://localhost:8000` and upload an example document (see below).
+Navigate to `http://localhost:7081` and upload an example document (see below).
+You may set your PORT variable to other ports than 7081.
+To upload files, additionally create a subfolder /ug for "user generated content" under static and subfolders for each project such as /muni_bonds.

 # Folder structure
 - /templates ...
 Jinja2 template